 A student applying for reasonable accommodation must submit appropriate documentation as described.
 Only those items submitted will be reviewed to verify a disability.
-If deemed necessary, the Dean will meet with the student to explore the particular needs requested.
+If deemed necessary, the Associate Director of Academics will meet with the student to explore the particular needs requested.
 The student may be required to submit a history, if any, of academic adjustments and/or accommodations received in secondary or postsecondary institutions, or in places of employment.
 This history of adjustments and/or accommodations will be subject to verification by the institution or place of employment that facilitated the adjustments or accommodations.
-The Dean will notify the student promptly once a decision has been reached regarding whether an accommodation is granted.
-Students receiving accommodations and/or academic adjustments shall meet, periodically, with the Dean to evaluate the effectiveness of the accommodation and/or adjustments in place.
-Each student shall immediately report, in writing, any dissatisfaction with an accommodation or academic adjustment to the Dean.
+The Associate Director of Academics will notify the student promptly once a decision has been reached regarding whether an accommodation is granted.
+Students receiving accommodations and/or academic adjustments shall meet, periodically, with the Associate Director of Academics to evaluate the effectiveness of the accommodations and/or adjustments in place.
+Each student shall immediately report, in writing, any dissatisfaction with an accommodation or academic adjustment to the Associate Director of Academics.
 Bryan University faculty and staff will be informed of qualifying students' accommodations and/or academic adjustments as deemed necessary by the institution.